vplauzon/vplauzon.github.io/_posts/2020/2/2020-06-03-ingesting-histocical-data-at-scale-with-kusto.md

 ## Transformation

-Now, so far we assumed we were importing historical data *as is*.
+So far, we assumed we were importing historical data *as is*.
 That isn't always the case.

 For real time ingestion, we typically use a sequence of tables and [update policies](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/updatepolicy).
-This simulates a ELT in real time.
+This simulates an ELT in real time.

 We could do that for historical data as well.
 We would land the historical data in a table then using an update policy to transform that data and land it into another table.
-Optionaly we could do that several times.
+Optionally we could do that several times.

 In order to preserve the *creationTime* we talked about in the previous section, we would need to use `PropagateIngestionProperties=true` in the [update policy object](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/updatepolicy#the-update-policy-object).